godsgiftuko/task_management_system/README.md

 </a> file.

 ## Database setup
-In order to use MySQL DB, set `USE_SQLITE=false` in .env and as well the  database variables.
+In order to use MySQL DB, set `USE_SQLITE=false` in .env and as well provide the  database variables.
 ```bash
 //.env
 DATABASE_USER=""